Best Cars for Towing Caravans

 Safety features are included as standard to keep you safe on the road.
 These include Rear Cross Traffic Collision Avoidance, Blind Spot Collision Warning, and a parking camera.

 Last but not least, the Hyundai Kona is built for adventures and makes light work of towing caravans up to 1,270kg.
-There are a wide range of trim levels to choose from, including the S, SE, PLAY, Premium, Premium SE, Premium GT.
-If you opt for a Premium model, you can take advantage of 18” alloys, keyless entry and start, an 8” touchscreen and wireless charging.
+There is a wide range of trim levels to choose from, including the S, SE, PLAY, Premium, Premium SE, and Premium GT.
+If you opt for a Premium model, you can take advantage of 18” alloys, keyless entry and start, an 8” touchscreen, and wireless charging.

 The Kona is spacious, with enough room for 3 adults on the rear seats or alternatively, 2 ISOFIX child seats.
 There is plenty of technology to enjoy and safety features as standard in the Hyundai Kona, including Apple CarPlay and Android Auto, Lane Keep Assist and Blind Spot Detection.